 Ulstein Group has financed the major part of the total NOK 38 million costs.
 The boat is stationed in Fosnavåg.
 Check out the continuously updated status on life rescued, persons and boats assisted by 'RS Idar Ulstein'.

-The 22 metre rescue vessel has a top speed close to 40 knots.
-By using powerful twin engines and a water jet, she combines high speed with large bollard pull.
+The 22-metre rescue vessel has a top speed of close to 40 knots.
+By using powerful twin engines and a water jet, she combines high speed with a large bollard pull.
 RS ‘Idar Ulstein’ is outfitted with the latest in modern equipment for tackling demanding rescue operations in difficult weather conditions.

 38 million cost

 The Search and Rescue (SAR) vessel is operated by a crew of three; captain, mate and chief.
 She is primarily serving coastal, fishing and recreational vessels.
 As well as emergency lifesaving and rescue, the vessel is designed to perform operations including towing, salvage, diving missions, fire, ambulance and medical transportation.
 The vessel is equipped with the latest in radar technology and an advanced thermal camera.
 This makes RS ‘Idar Ulstein’ a complete rescue vessel.